 Brennan & Geraghty’s

-The fascinating Brennan and Geraghty's Store Museum is a store trapped in time, complete with original trading records, stock dating back to the 1890s and over 100,000 relics after the owners left the store in 1972.
-The grocery store was operated by one family from 1871.
+The fascinating Brennan and Geraghty's Store Museum is a store trapped in time, complete with original trading records, stock dating back to the 1890s and over 100,000 relics, items left behind after the Store closed its doors in 1972.
+The Store had operated since 1871.

 Townsville Heritage Centre

-Townsville Heritage Centre brings together three styles of architecture including a worker’s cottage, a farmhouse and the villa residence ‘Currajong’.‘Currajong’ displays Chinese and Japanese artefacts, from when Townsville was the home of the first Japanese Consulate in Australia over a hundred years ago.
+Townsville Heritage Centre brings together three styles of architecture, including a worker’s cottage, a farmhouse and the villa residence known as ‘Currajong’.

 Zara Clark Museum

-Zara Clark has an amazing collection of objects on display.
-One of the more significant collection items is from World War I. It is a pair of half knitted socks, abandoned when a devastated mother received the dreaded news that her son had been killed at war.
-They are displayed as she left them over 100 years ago.
+Zara Clark Museum has an amazing collection of objects on display.
+One of the more significant collection items is from the First World War, a pair of half-knitted socks the making of which was abandoned when a devastated mother received the dreaded news that her son had been killed at war.
+They are displayed, as she left them, over 100 years ago.

 Hou Wang Chinese Temple

-The Hou Wang Chinese Temple and Museum site was chosen by the Chinese settlers during the 1800s.
-The temple is the only one of its type remaining and dedicated to Hou Wang outside of China.
+The Hou Wang Chinese Temple and Museum site was chosen by Chinese settlers in the early years of the twentieth century.
+The temple is the only one of its type outside China to be dedicated to Hou Wang.
 This Chinese museum has an ornate interior with original wood carvings.
-You can discover the amazing collections in the interpretive museum have interactive displays with its ‘world-first’ artefact scanner.
+Discover amazing collections in the interpretive museum that features interactive displays using a ‘world-first’ artefact scanner.

-Our James Cook Museum houses an original anchor from the Endeavour.
-It was thrown overboard after Lieutenant James Cook’s ship became stuck on the Great Barrier Reef on what is now known as the Endeavour River in 1770.
-It lay on the seabed for 200 years until a recovery effort in 1971.
-The cannon from the ship is also on display.
+Our Cooktown Museum houses an original anchor from HMB Endeavour.
+It was thrown overboard after Lieutenant James Cook’s ship struck a section of the Great Barrier Reef in 1770.
+Along with cannons also thrown overboard, the anchor lay on the seabed for over 200 years, until a recovery effort in 1971.
+One cannon from the ship is also on display.